AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/inspect.md

 ---
 # Inspect and validate consent signals

-This video shows you how to validate that processes consent settings are properly applied to your data in Adobe Experience Platform.
+Learn how to validate that consent settings are properly applied to your data in Adobe Experience Platform.

 >[!NOTE]